Trait texlang::vm::TokenStream

 Required Methods§

-Gets the next token in the stream.
+Gets the next token in the stream or error if the stream is exhausted.

 This method is almost the same